Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Methodology

-Our post-session survey aims to gather additional data about user perspectives regarding our prototype and to triangulate them with the findings from the focus groups and interviews.
-In parallel, we conducted an anonymous online survey using Google Forms aimed at individuals with chronic diseases to gather feedback on their preferences regarding various aspects of collecting user's preference for different aspects of adaptation.
-These two surveys differ in their question designs and serve for different purposes.
-The survey consisted of four main sections, each focused on specific topics to ensure participants' ease of understanding: \textit{demographic information, health status, mHealth application use patterns, and AUI preferences.} To ensure the participants' understanding of AUIs, a brief explanation with two examples of AUIs in the health domain was provided at the beginning of the AUIs section.
-This section focuses on participants' preferences regarding various adaptations, different types of data, data collection methods, and the desired level of participation in the adaptation process.
-The survey questions were informed by a previous SLR \cite{wang2023adaptive}, and the survey went through expert reviews and pilot tests with five participants.
-The survey data collection occurred from January to July 2023 through various recruitment channels, with a total of 90 respondents (Figure \ref{fig:studymethod}).
-The survey data collection went through three phases: \textbf{1)} email ads and social media (58 responses), \textbf{2)} physical posters distributed at Baker Institute Diabetes Clinic and Alfred Hospital (13 responses), and \textbf{3) }advertisements through Dementia Australia, Stroke Foundation, and Kidney Australia (19 responses).
-Participants who completed the survey were eligible for a AU\$20 virtual gift card draw.
-You can find the survey instruments in the Appendix \ref{app:B}.
+Participants in interviews and focus groups may provide socially desirable responses, introducing bias \cite{harris2019mixing}, which is further compounded by the subjectivity of inductive coding in qualitative analysis \citet{hoda2021socio}.
+To mitigate these biases, \textbf{\textit{between-method triangulation}} was employed, involving the triangulation of data using a combination of quantitative and qualitative techniques \cite{fusch2018denzin, denzin2017research, oppenheim2000questionnaire}.
+We conducted an anonymous online survey using Google Forms aimed at individuals with chronic diseases to gather quantitative feedback on their preferences on various aspects of adaptation.
+The survey design is informed by the SLR conducted in AUI in the context of chronic diseases \cite{wang2023adaptive}.
+The survey data collection went through three phases: 1) email ads and social media (58 responses), 2) physical posters distributed at Baker Institute Diabetes Clinic and Alfred Hospital (13 responses), and 3) advertisements through Dementia Australia, Stroke Foundation and Kidney Australia (19 responses).
+Participants who completed the survey were eligible for an AU\$20 virtual gift card draw.
+The user survey questions are provided in the Appendix \ref{app:A}.